Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure: Additional information

+\textbf{Acknowledgements} We thank V. Bapst for sharing the dataset and F. P. Landes for providing the results.
+This work was financially supported by the Natural Science Foundation of Hunan Province (Nos.2022JJ30166).

 \textbf{Author contributions.} X.J. developed the software and performed the analysis.
-X.J., Z.T., and K.L. contributed to the interpretation of the results.
-X.J. and Z.T. conceived the idea and approach presented in this work.
+X.J., Z.A.T., and K.L.L. contributed to the interpretation of the results.
+X.J. and Z.A.T. conceived the idea and approach presented in this work.
 All authors contributed to the writing of the paper.

 \textbf{Competing interests.} The authors declare no competing interests.